BEST Spinach Artichoke Dip Recipe

 Creamy Spinach Artichoke Dip is such a classic appetizer.
 It can be served hot or cold, it great for potlucks, game day or a fancy party.

-Creamy Spinach Artichoke Dip is the perfect party appetizer.
-Make ahead and serve chilled or hot with crackers, crostini or vegetables!
+BEST Spinach Artichoke Dip is the perfect party appetizer.
+Make ahead and serve hot or cold with crackers, crostini or vegetables!

 Leek soup mix.